Patient Concerns

 United States Department of Health & Human Services

-Anyone can file a health information privacy or security complaint through the US Department of Health & Human Services.
+Anyone can file a health information privacy or security complaint through the United States Department of Health & Human Services.